Simonnyberg93/X0001E/README.md

 4. Go to `/backend/UserApplication/src/main/resources/application.properties` and `/backend/InformationApplication/src/main/resources/application.properties`.
 Make sure the username and passwords matches your databases.
 5. In your favourite Java IDE, start InformationApplication and UserApplication.
 6. Go to `/frontend/urbancloud`.
-7. Enter commands into cmd:
+7. Open terminal and enter commands:

 ```
 npm install